Hero for Cava vs Champagne: What’s the Real Difference for Beginners?

 Choose Champagne if:

-• you specifically want Champagne
+• you specifically want the classic Champagne profile and associations

 • you are buying for a milestone or formal gift